survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 {pagebreak}

-If you build the project now (`npm run build`), you should see something like this:
+If you build the project now (`npm run build`), you should see something:

 ```bash
 Hash: 73f8c0d53361c3a81ea6